flutter/website/animations/staggered-animations/index.md

   [[highlight]]final Animation<BorderRadius> borderRadius;[[/highlight]]
   [[highlight]]final Animation<Color> color;[[/highlight]]

-  // This function is called each the controller "ticks" a new frame.
+  // This function is called each time the controller "ticks" a new frame.
   // When it runs, all of the animation's values will have been
   // updated to reflect the controller's current value.
   [[highlight]]Widget _buildAnimation(BuildContext context, Widget child)[[/highlight]] {